Learn Ways to Use Vinegar

 - Relieve the sting or itch from insect bites by applying a little vinegar to your skin using a cotton ball.

-- Water your azaleas, rhododendrons, gardenias and other acid loving plants with a gallon of water and 1 cup of vinegar.
-The vinegar releases iron in the soil which makes your plants thrive.
+- Water your azaleas, rhododendrons, gardenias, and other acid-loving plants with a gallon of water and 1 cup of vinegar.
+The vinegar releases iron into the soil, which makes your plants thrive.